To ensure the accuracy of our patient satisfaction scores, we require that providers who see patients receive

 My personal philosophy with regards to treating cancer is a patient focused approach.
 I believe that each patient has a unique set of needs and concerns.
 I will create an individualized treatment plan to meet those needs.
 I will work in conjunction with your other physicians to coordinate and streamline your care.
 Collapse

-- Preliminary Medicine Resident, Albert Einstein Medical Center, Philadelphia, PA, 2003
+Resident, Preliminary Medicine, Albert Einstein Medical Center, Philadelphia, PA, 2003

-- MD, Temple University School of Medicine, Philadelphia, PA, 2002
+MD, Lewis Katz School of Medicine, Temple University, Philadelphia, PA, 2002